Lily Batchelder

-Lily Lawrence Batchelder is the Robert C. Kopple Family Professor of Taxation at New York University and Assistant Secretary of the Treasury for tax policy since September 2021.
+Lily Lawrence Batchelder is the Robert C. Kopple Family Professor of Taxation at New York University.
+She previously served as Assistant Secretary of the Treasury for tax policy from September 2021 to February 2024.
 She was the former chief tax counsel to the U.S. Senate Finance Committee under the Obama administration and appointed to head Joe Biden’s IRS transition team.

 Early life and education

 Batchelder was born and raised in Brookline, Massachusetts to lawyer Sandy and folk art painter Molly Batchelder.
 While pursuing her undergraduate degree at Stanford University, Batchelder joined a number of activist groups, including a pro-choice alliance, a solidarity network for Central America, and an anti-apartheid group.
 After graduating from Stanford, Batchelder worked as a client advocate for a social services organization in Ocean Hill-Brownsville, Brooklyn and became secretary of their board of directors.
 She eventually returned to school and received her Master of Public Policy in Microeconomics and Human Services at Harvard University and her JD from Yale Law School in 2002.